New York City at Scandinavia House/Victor Borge Hall

 Festival 2017 Program

-The Music From Japan Festival 2017 marked the second year of MFJ’s Artist Residence program.
+The Music From Japan Festival 2017 marked the second year of MFJ’s Artist Residency program.
 This year, we invited composer Kenji Sakai and musicologist Fuyuko Fukunaka to participate in a series of educational events, a symposium and two concerts.
 Both concerts included pieces commissioned by Music From Japan.

 The Works of Kenji Sakai